 When is the best time to fly?

 Chicago’s seasons are intense – it’s hot in the summer and cold in the winter – but savvy travellers can always find cheap flight tickets to Chicago.

 Summer is between June and August and it is the peak of the festival season in the Chicago area with major events taking place in the parks and neighbourhoods every weekend, in spite of the heat and humidity from the Lake.
 Taste of Chicago, taking place mid-July at the lakefront is an outdoor food festival which showcases the variety of cuisines and local flavours accompanied by live music.
-Fly to Chicago’s most popular festival so expect crowds of visitors in the area and rise in flight prices.
+If you fly to Chicago during its most popular festival, expect crowds of visitors in the area and a rise in flight prices.
 August is host to another popular event – the Chicago Air and Water Show.
 With free admission and lakefront location, the show attracts huge numbers of fans of aviation and adventure seekers.

 September can be the most enjoyable and mild month of the year but there's less going on during this period.

-January to March is when Chicago is least busy making cheap flights to Chicago and hotel deals usually attainable.
+January to March is when Chicago is least busy making cheap flights to Chicago and hotel deals attainable.
 However, true to its reputation as the “Windy City”, cold temperatures and brisk winds will make you want to stay inside for most of your visit.